brson/httptest/README.md

     // Receive a message by POST and play it back. fn set_greeting(_: &mut Request) -> IronResult<Response> {
-        let payload = unimplemented!(); // How to I get the POST body as string. let request: Greeting = json::from_str(payload).unwrap();
+        let payload = unimplemented!(); // How do I get the POST body as string? let request: Greeting = json::from_str(payload).unwrap();
         let greeting = Greeting { msg: request.msg };
         let payload = json::to_string(&greeting).unwrap();